carlamargot/python-homework/LSTM_StockPreditor/README.md

 I found that my LSTM - RNN model had a better loss overtime and that it was a better predictor of the actual closing values over time.
 Based on my experimentation with the models, I found that the a three day window reduced the most loss.

-Here is an image of both results:
+Here is an image of each result: